vhub-team/native-db/enums/JOIN_RESPONSE_CODE.md

 * RESPONSE_DENY_WRONG_SESSION: Different session - Indicates bug - Use Generic Error
 * RESPONSE_DENY_NOT_HOSTING: User not hosting - (might have left and come back) - Use Generic Error
 * RESPONSE_DENY_NOT_READY: Session still starting - would occur if someone hosted and immediately sent an invite.
 * RESPONSE_DENY_BLACKLISTED: We start straight away so this should be very difficult in practice.
-Use Generic Error Gamer is blacklisted from session
+Use Generic Error.
+Gamer is blacklisted from session
 * RESPONSE_DENY_INVALID_REQUEST_DATA: Indicates bug - Use Generic Error
 * RESPONSE_DENY_INCOMPATIBLE_ASSETS: Different assets
 * RESPONSE_DENY_SESSION_FULL: Session is full